agarcia-sal/pseudo-autoencoder/README.md

 - `get_previous_best()`: Returns previous best Solution so far to store at each iteration of a pipeline
 - `load_previous()`: If a pipeline stops running prematurely, will return previous best solution up to that point so that the pipeline can continue running

-# Pipeline selection

-There are 3 pipelines available to run: Autoencoder, Cosmetic, and Classifier.
-They can be run separately by loading in the timestamps of the previous pipeline or they can be run all at once.
-To run them individually:

-In the cfg/config.yaml file Set the `evolving_encoder`, `evolving_decoder`, `evolving_cosmetic`, `evolving_classifier` flag to True depending on which pipeline you want to run.
-For the autoencoder pipeline, set the `evolving_encoder` flag to True and `evolving_decoder` flag to False to start off with.
-The flags will toggle as the autoencoder switches between these two stages.

-Also in the cfg/config.yaml file, set `pipeline` to either `autoencoder`, `cosmetic`, `classifier` and specify which dataset you are using by setting `dataset` to either `human_eval` or `leet_code`.
-Set `num_iterations` to however many iterations you want to run.
-Default is 32.
-Set `rounds`, which is the number of iterations run before switching from encoder to decoder and vice versa.
-Default is 2.

-Further, in the cfg/config.yaml file, set `autoencoder_version`, `cosmetic_version`, `classifier_version`.
-The `autoencoder_version` is the version of the LeetCodeDataset that will be used to start off with.
-The dataset that the cosmetic pipeline will use will be created throughout the workflow and the version name corresponds to the value set for `cosmetic_version`.
-The dataset that the classifier pipeline will use will also be created throughout the worfklow and the version name corresponds to the value set for `classifier_version`.

 # Workflow for sequential run of the 3 pipelines
 To run the entire workflow at once, set the following values in the config.yaml file:
 - `dataset`: `leet_code` or `human_eval`